BrianZiemba/GIFTest/README.md

 # GIFTest
-Creates a Gif from a source of image files from specified directory Can specify: directory where sources image files are, name of gif and speed of animation in ms.
+Creates a GIF from a source of image files from a specified directory, or batch processing of subdirectories in a specified parent directory.
+Can specify: directory where sources image files are, name of gif and speed of animation in ms.

 For MacOS: Goto Python.org, download and install, then run main_mac.py.
 If it gives you an error trying running the following command in a terminal: